8 CRR-NY 155.17NY-CRR

 (c) District-wide school safety plans and building-level emergency response plans.

-District-wide school safety plans and building-level emergency response plans shall be designed to prevent or minimize the effects of violent incidents and emergencies and to facilitate the coordination of schools and school districts with local and county resources in the event of such incidents or emergencies.
+District-wide school safety plans and building-level emergency response plans shall be designed to prevent or minimize the effects of violent incidents, declared State disaster emergency involving a communicable disease or local public health emergency declaration and other emergencies and to facilitate the coordination of schools and school districts with local and county resources in the event of such incidents or emergencies.

 (1) District-wide school safety plans.
 A district-wide school safety plan shall be developed by the district-wide school safety team and shall include, but not be limited to: